Try to find someone with a technical focus, giving sensible advice and able to provide examples of their good work.

 - Bad techs rarely have anything of value in terms of tools and test and measurement gear.
 Good equipment is expensive and these folks usually have a cheap approach to everything.

 - Many are lazy and devoid of original thinking, many have copied our content and approach for example.

 Find someone who inspires confidence and who doesn’t give you a quote without inspecting and testing your equipment for example.
 Whilst it’s true that older gear may need to be re-capped, many or perhaps even most faults, are not capacitor-related.

-Work on classic and vintage hi-fi gear benefits from a conservative, informed approach.
-Changing capacitors or connectors for example might sound like good ideas, but electronic faults are nuanced and fixing something is rarely as simple as this.
+Work on classic and vintage hi-fi gear benefits from a conservative, technically informed approach.
+Changing capacitors or connectors for example might sound like good ideas, but tracing and resolving electronic faults is nuanced and very rarely that simple.

-Instead, I recommend looking for someone who is interested in finding the cause of a problem and resolving it, using the best parts available.
-This person should be willing and able to do all the little service measurements and adjustments needed to get a piece of equipment running really well.
-If they are able to recommend further work that will benefit the equipment, that’s great.
+I recommend looking for someone who is interested in finding the cause of a problem and resolving it.
+If they are able to recommend further work that will benefit the equipment, that’s helpful too.

 Generally, the people you want to use will be referred to in the hi-fi community and they will be a specialist, rather than someone who thinks that repairing a toaster is similar to repairing an amplifier.

 Ask around at the best pure hi-fi stores in your area.
 These stores use people they can rely on and may be able to point you in the right direction.